ssfsx17/sky-islands/readable.md

 **Elemental Melee Weapon Visual Effect**:

+  - Technique
+  - 0 AP
   - 0 energy
-  - You charge your melee weapon with visible elemental energy for as long as you stay awake.
+  - You charge your melee or reach weapon with visible elemental energy for as long as you stay awake.

 **Elemental Melee Strike**:

+  - Technique
+  - 1 AP
   - 1 energy
-  - Do a melee weapon attack.
+  - Do a melee or reach weapon attack.
 Its damage type is changed to be of the linked element.

 **Charging Melee Strike**:

+  - Technique
+  - 1 AP
   - 3 energy
-  - Do a melee weapon attack.
+  - Do a melee or reach weapon attack.
 If you do more than 1 damage, then you also gain an elemental charge.

 **Cross Strike**:

+  - Technique
+  - 1 AP
   - 8 energy
   - Requires: Two One-Handed Melee or Reach Weapons
   - You attack with both weapons.

 **Discharging Melee Strike**:

+  - Technique
+  - 1 AP
   - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
   - 1 energy
-  - Do a melee weapon attack.
-It additionally does physical elemental damage for each elemental charge, equal to Physical Power \* 0.25 per charge.
+  - Do a melee or reach weapon attack.
+It additionally does physical elemental damage for each elemental charge, equal to Physical Power
+    \* 0.25 per charge.
 This extra damage ignores armor.

 **Power Strike**:

+  - Technique
+  - 1 AP
   - 10 energy
-  - You attack, and add your Power Level to the damage.
+  - Do a melee or reach weapon attack, and add your Power Level to the damage.

 #### Rating 5

 **Elemental Melee Force**:

+  - Technique
+  - 1 AP
   - 3 energy
-  - Do a melee weapon attack.
+  - Do a melee or reach weapon attack.
 If it does more than 1 damage, then it also pushes the target back by 5 feet.

 **Elemental Melee Spike**:

+  - Technique
+  - 1 AP
   - 3 energy
   - Type: Line
   - Range: 15 feet
-  - Do a melee weapon attack in a 15-foot straight line, using yourself as the origin point.
+  - Do a melee or reach weapon attack in a 15-foot straight line, using yourself as the origin point.
 The attack targets all enemies in that line.
 The attack’s damage type is changed to be of the linked element.

 **Elemental Melee Wide Strike**:

+  - Technique
+  - 1 AP
+  - 3 energy
   - Type: Wide Swing
   - Range: Weapon
-  - 3 energy
-  - Do a melee weapon attack against the first enemy in front of you, as well as two enemies standing to the sides of the first one who are also within weapon range of you.
+  - Do a melee or reach weapon attack against the first enemy in front of you, as well as two enemies standing to the sides of the first one who are also within weapon range of you.
 The attack’s damage type is changed to be of the linked element.

 #### Rating 10

 **Elemental Melee Blasting Strike**:

+  - Technique
+  - 1 AP
   - 5 energy
   - Type: Blast
   - Range: Weapon
-  - Do a melee weapon attack at the ground within your weapon’s range.
+  - Do a melee or reach weapon attack at the ground within your weapon’s range.
 It must be possible for you to stand on or inside the targeted spot, for it to be valid for this technique.
 The attack targets all enemies within a 5-foot radius of that spot.
 The attack’s damage type is changed to be of the linked element.

 **Elemental Melee Wave Slash**:

+  - Technique
+  - 1 AP
   - 5 energy
   - Type: Line-of-sight
   - Range: 30 feet
   - Target: Single
-  - Do a melee weapon attack against an enemy within the range.
+  - Do a melee or reach weapon attack against an enemy within the range.

 **Elemental Melee Guarding Stance**:

+  - Technique
+  - 1 AP
   - 10 energy
   - Gain a status condition based on the element used.
       - Air: Gain the Airyspeedy status.